 “You should have about 30 parts carbon to one part nitrogen by weight.
 This combination will help microorganisms do their job quickly.”How Compost Happens, University of Maine

 Microbes need nitrogen (mostly proteins) and carbon (mostly carbohydrates).
 In general, living things require more carbon atoms than nitrogen atoms.
 A deficiency in either nutrient will limit microbial activity.
-The right ratio will result in quicker composting that is also more likely to be hot enough to kill harmful pathogens.
+The right ratio will result in quicker composting that is also more likely to be hot enough to destroy harmful pathogens.

 It’s important to note that carbon-rich products are generally loose and light, like dry autumn leaves.
 Nitrogen-rich ingredients are generally moist and dense, like a bucket of kitchen food scraps.
 A cubic foot of leaves will be much lighter than a cubic foot of kitchen scraps.